5 Ways to Be Nicer to Yourself

 5- If in doubt, ask yourself “What is the most loving thing I can do for myself right now?”

-It takes a lot to stop the cycle of self-hate and start developing self-love.
+It can take a lot to stop the cycle of self-hate and start developing self-love depending on where you’re starting from.
 Hurtful conditioning has been with us for a long time and has been reinforced every day of our lives.
+For some, it’s the journey of a lifetime.
+For others, it’s a simple concept they can implement in an afternoon.
 Be patient and recognize it may take a long time to master.

 Love is the universal healing balm.
 Anger, trauma, sadness, fear, despair... all can be healed with enough love.
 It can seem like it’s easier to love others than to love ourselves, to give than to receive.
 However, the deep, authentic, compassionate love that can change the world must have roots within ourselves.
 Take a revolutionary step and love yourself.
 Everything starts at home.